 - Group II consists of closely related individuals who share a MRCA less than 250 years ago.
 However, Groups I and II are not closely related to each other.
 Group II likely descends from a different Gossett immigrant, or possibly results from an unknown paternity event that occurred long ago (before 1740) in the lineage of Group I.

 - Group III individuals are not closely related to Groups I or II (nor, generally, to one another).
-Since these individuals have the Gossett (or phonetically similar) surname and R1b1a2 haplogroup, they are undoubtedly related to one another and to Groups I and II, but the MRCA is quite distant in time (at least 500-1200 years).
+Since these individuals have the Gossett (or phonetically similar) surname and R-M269 haplogroup (or one of its subgroups), they are undoubtedly related to one another and to Groups I and II, but the MRCA is quite distant in time (at least 500-1200 years).
 Group III individuals are generally as far from one another as they are from anyone in Groups I or II.

 YDNA evidence strongly suggests no descent of any of the American Gossetts from Jean Gosset of Jersey Isle.